SeeYouSpaceCowboy/create-express-app/README.md

 # Node.Js + Express + Babel

-This repo is a minimal Node.Js + Express + Babel envornment.
+This repo is a minimal Node.Js + Express + Babel environment.

 This repo orginally came from the [Build a Reddit API Clone - Part 1](https://youtu.be/L5Nle1VXYnw) video.